SethuRamanOmanakuttan/mailchain-newsletter-app/README.md

 Mailchain is a multi-chain communication protocol that helps you communicate with your users across any protocol.
 It provides end-to-end encryption by default, and supports 1:1, 1:many and group communication.

-The application leverages the Mailchain SDK to handle the complexity of working with the Mailchain REST API, including signing, verifying, encrypting, and decrypting.

 ## Getting Started